secretstartups/handbook/customer-success/solutions-architects/tools-and-resources/rfp/index.html.md

 Typically a SAL or ISR will be involved in the process and should be assigned to the issue along with the SA.
 Lay out the tasks and assign owners so that every team member's duties are clear.
 And finally assign the due date according to the agreed-to completion date - at least 24-36 hours in advance of the published due date for the submission to the customer.
 This provides a small buffer in case of last minute adjustments or approvals that may be needed.

-## Responding to RFx
+### Responding to RFx

 After the issue is created, create a Google document and start filling in the details.
-A general [Public Sector template](https://docs.google.com/document/d/12uLyZ-lc9sswULq7XqpwOUtk_eiK2wgWhi-TIvT1mQs/template/preview) (only available to GitLab team members) is available as a starting point.
-Insert the link to the working document into the issue.
+Insert the Google document link to the working document into the issue.

 In the event that the RFx requires: